mae223-oceantech/rtk-wave-buoy-firmware-team-1-catch-me-if-you-can/README.md

 # RTK GPS Ocean Wave and Tide Measurements

 A centimeter-level precision GPS data logging system for oceanographic applications, combining RTK GPS positioning with IMU sensor data collection.
-Developed at UCSD Scripps Institution of Oceanography.
+Developed at UCSD Scripps Institution of Oceanography and the Department of Mechnical Engineering both at U.C.
+San Diego.

 ## Overview